rflowers45/rflowers45-github.io/index.md

                 }
             });
             $("#doughnut").change(function(e) {
                 var shares = (e.value / 100) //This is for converting the price into a share.
-Unused until I can figure out how to pass the daily price into the values
                 $("#slider").slider("option", "value", e.value);
                 $("#shareCount").val(e.value); //Linking chart with slider